kubernetes/kops/docs/bastion.md

 bastion.mycluster.example.com
 ```

-Unless a user is using `--dns-zone` which will inherently use the `basion-$ZONE` syntax.
+Unless a user is using `--dns-zone` which will inherently use the `bastion-$ZONE` syntax.

 You can define a custom bastion CNAME by editing the main cluster config `kops edit cluster $NAME` and modifying the following block